renpy/renpy/sphinx/source/layeredimage.rst

 `prefix`
-    If given, this is a prefix that is concatenated using an underscore with the manually or automatically defined attributes names.
+    If given, this is a prefix that is concatenated using an underscore with the manually or automatically defined attribute names.
 So if prefix is "leftarm", and the attribute name "hip" is encountered, the attribute "leftarm_hip" is defined instead.